SedFoam/sedfoam/README.md

 Features
 --------

 A three-dimensional two-phase flow solver, SedFoam-3.0, has been developed for sediment transport applications.
 The solver is extended from twoPhaseEulerFoam available in the 2.1.0 release of the open-source CFD (computational fluid dynamics) toolbox OpenFOAM.
 In this approach the sediment phase is modeled as a continuum, and constitutive laws have to be prescribed for the sediment stresses.
 In the proposed solver, two different intergranular stress models are implemented: the kinetic theory of granular flows and the dense granular flow rheology μ(I).
-For the fluid stress, laminar or turbulent flow regimes can be simulated and three different turbulence models are available for sediment transport: a simple mixing length model (one-dimensional configuration only), a k − ε, and a k − ω model.
+For the fluid stress, laminar or turbulent flow regimes can be simulated and three different turbulence models are available for sediment transport: a simple mixing length model (one-dimensional configuration only), a k − ε, a classical k − ω and a k − ω from Wilcox (2006).

 Installation
 ------------